 Because he presumed and preached that black Americans were endowed with, and entitled to, all the pride and glory of manhood and womanhood to which they were entitled by the Creator, he was branded a radical.
 That he demanded this pride and glory caused many to term him dangerous.
-And it was not only white Americans that branded him a dangerous radical, many black Americans joined in the chorus of caution and denial, afraid of what real freedom for black people might mean.
+And it was not only white Americans that branded him a dangerous radical.
+Many black Americans joined in the chorus of caution and denial, afraid of what real freedom for black people might mean in white America.

-For the white Americans who bathed in this soiled pool of fear, they were afraid that by achieving opportunity black Americans would take opportunities away from them, opportunities that were theirs simply because of the hue of their skin.
+For the white Americans who bathed in the polluted pool of fear and prejudice, they were afraid that by achieving opportunity black Americans would take opportunities away from them, opportunities that were theirs simply because of the hue of their skin.
 For black Americans who also wallowed in this pool the fear was plain and simple – if black Americans achieved real freedom their role as intermediaries, interlocutors, translators, conciliators and bridge builders between the white bastion and the blacks on the other side of the walls would evaporate because the gates would be open.

-Some may be surprised to learn that while Malcolm X did indeed preach the virulent anti-white rhetoric of the Nation of Islam for a number of years, he did evolve into a man who understood that definitions of good and evil transcended race.
+Some may be surprised to learn that while Malcolm X did indeed preach the virulent anti-white rhetoric of the Nation of Islam for a number of years, he did evolve into a man who understood that definitions of good and evil transcended race and color.
 And he evolved into a secure black man who could and did embrace anyone who advocated and believed in justice.

 Everyone appropriates historical figures for their own purpose.
 This is why the radical side of Martin Luther King is conveniently forgotten and erased from the common memory bank.
 It is also why the passion for justice that fueled the shooting star that was Malcolm X is also a footnote instead of the headline.

-Malcolm X believed in justice and spoke out against injustice when black Americans felt the cold breath of racism in the North and the South.
-He called for justice when it was inconvenient for many to hear.
+Malcolm X believed in justice and spoke out against injustice when black Americans felt the cold breath of racism in the North and the South and the East and the West.
+He called for justice when that call was inconvenient for many to hear.
 And when he died the New York Times opined that he was an “extremist” who spoke with “bitter eloquence against what he considered to be the white exploitation of Negroes”.

 Perhaps what the writers at the Times didn’t understand is that Malcolm X was not bitter nor was he an extremist.
 His message was bitter for the exploiters to hear and he was only extreme to those who thought that full justice and real freedom for black Americans were extreme notions.